Deep Inverse Design for High-Level Synthesis: Methodology

 \subsection{Design Space Interface}

 To start the optimization process targeting pipelining, loop unrolling, array partitioning, and function inlining, an interface is established between algorithms in C++ and our method.
 Loops within the C++ code files are labeled.
 The arrays, denoted by $\mathbf{arr}$, introduced below are user-defined that determine the design space $S$. $\mathbf{arr}_{nest}$ describes how the loops nest.
 An example code with loop labels for HLS is shown in Fig. \ref{fig:loop}. $\mathbf{arr}_{nest}=[-1,0,1]$ means the structure of the three loops.
 Here, $\mathbf{arr}_{nest}[2]=1$, $\mathbf{arr}_{nest}[1]=0$, and $\mathbf{arr}_{nest}[0]=-1$ mean that the loop of index $2$ is nested under the loop of index $1$, and both are nested under the loop of index $0$. $\mathbf{arr}_{unroll}$ contains user-defined loop unrolling factors.
-For example, $\mathbf{arr}_{unroll}=[[1,2],[1,2,4],[1,2,4,8]]$ means that $\mathbf{arr}_{unroll}[0]=[1,2]$ allows the loop of index $0$ to be unrolled with a factor of $1$ or $2$, and the other two subarrays are for the rest loops in order. $\mathbf{arr}_{pipeline}$ contains probabilities for each loop to be pipelined. $\mathbf{arr}_{ii}$ contains initiation intervals for a loop if it is pipelined. $\mathbf{arr}_{interface}$ specifies the arrays, at the interface of the top functions, to be partitioned with the type of block or cyclic. $\mathbf{arr}_{p\_itf}$ contains their array partitioning factors. $\mathbf{arr}_{inline}$ contains probabilities for each function to be inlined. $S$ determines the initialization of $\bm{\Theta }$ which is then mapped to align with the deep models, rendering the method inherently self-adaptive.
-To maximize exploration, the probabilities within $\bm{\Theta }$ to sample the pragma values are initialized to Uniform at the beginning of the \textit{DID$4$HLS} process.
-New designs are synthesized to augment the dataset $D$ in each iteration.
+For example, $\mathbf{arr}_{unroll}=[[1,2],[1,2,4],[1,2,4,8]]$ means that $\mathbf{arr}_{unroll}[0]=[1,2]$ allows the loop of index $0$ to be unrolled with a factor of $1$ or $2$, and the other two subarrays are for the rest loops in order. $\mathbf{arr}_{ii}$ contains initiation intervals for a loop if it is pipelined. $\mathbf{arr}_{interface}$ specifies the arrays, at the interface of the top functions, to be partitioned with the type of block or cyclic. $\mathbf{arr}_{p\_itf}$ contains their array partitioning factors. $\mathbf{arr}_{inline}$ contains probabilities for each function to be inlined. $S$ determines the initialization of $\bm{\Theta }$ which is then mapped to align with the deep models, rendering the method inherently self-adaptive.
 To avoid excessive workloads from redundant design samples with $\mathbf{arr}_{bound}$ containing the loop bounds, we constrain the design sampling process under three HLS rules \cite{xilinx2023vitis,kathail2020xilinx}:

 $1$) If a loop is pipelined, all of its nested loops will be fully unrolled and not pipelined.

 $2$) Pipelining and fully unrolling are mutually exclusive for the same loop.

 $3$) Loops with variable bounds prevent pipelining the loops of the levels above.